 She went on to become one of the brightest and most significant lesbian avant-garde filmmaking voices of the past 40 years, whose work includes over 80 film and video works covering lesbian love and sex, women’s spirituality, radical feminist politics, the figure of the goddess, and lesbian/queer film history.
-Without Barbara there would be no Born in Flames (1983), no Desert Hearts (1985), no Go Fish (1994).
-Her influence can also be seen in the new film Concussion, screening at BFI Flare.
+Without Hammer, there would be no Born in Flames (1983), no Desert Hearts (1985), no Go Fish (1994).

 Another Way (1982)

 At time of writing, Ukraine is going through a 21st-century revolution and if the geopolitical land grab ends in victory for Russia, with its anti-gay laws, then the future for Ukraine’s LGBT community will be uncertain.